BitMEX is a cryptocurrency exchange where you can trade Bitcoin with up to 100x leverage.

 BitMEX leverage calculator & BitMEX profit calculator

 How to calculate BitMEX liquidation price

 BitMEX profit & loss calculation

-You can calculate your profit by entering your entry price, exit price and other values into the profit/loss section of the BitMEX calculator.
+You can calculate your expected profit by entering your entry price, exit price and other values into the profit/loss section of the BitMEX calculator.

-For the values you can see below, if I close my long position when Bitcoin rises $200 and hits $9200, I am making a profit of 0.0602 BTC.
+For the values that you can see below, if I close my long position when Bitcoin rises by $200 and hits $9200, I am making a profit of 0.0602 BTC.

 BitMEX stop limit order explained

 You can incorporate stop limit and take profit limit orders into your trading habit to limit losses and have a better control of your positions.

 Let’s say you want to go long or short only when Bitcoin hits a certain price, then you can place a stop limit order instead of regular limit order.

 In the example below, when Bitcoin hits 10,000 USD, the order will be activated and put on the market.
 And the order will be filled at 10,025 USD (limit price).